-Holistic Health Through Proper Breathing
+Holistic Health Through Mindful Breathing

 Breathing is one of the most neglected aspects of human functioning.
 This is because it’s a natural process and doesn’t usually require any conscious thought.

 It has long been accepted that emotions affect the breathing process and breathing patterns affect our emotions.
 Scientists have verified that the slightest change in respiration creates changes in the rest of the autonomic nervous system.
 And physical reaction is a basic essential part of our emotional state.